ahuacate/pve-medialab/README.md

 The NZBGET configuration file needs to have its default settings changed.
 In this step we are going to change or add the following settings:
 *  download location changed to your ZFS typhoon-share downloads folder /mnt/downloads/nzbget;
 *  NZBGet daemon username changed to run under `media` not root;
-*  create and add labels sonarr, radarr, lidarr and lazylibrarian;
+*  create and add labels sonarr-series, radarr-movies, lidarr-music and lazylibrarian;
 *  create a RPC username and password.

 Using the Proxmox web interface go to `typhoon-01` > `112 (nzbget)` > `>_ Shell` and type the following: